sterlingfearing/abortion-access/README.md

-# abortion-access
+# Access to Abortion Care in the United States

-Access to abortion care in the United States.
+This repository consolidates data, across multiple spatial scales, that is relevant to understanding the accessibility of abortion services in the United States.

+## Introduction

+## Data Overview

 ### Geographic Boundaries
 | Variable Construct | Variable Proxy | Source | Spatial Scale |